PierSaik/RTE-MSDS/README.md

 # RTE - Machine Stable Domain Search

 # Objectives
-The package provides the python code to create the stable domain of a generator for the dynamic simulator Eurostag.
+The package provides the python code to create the simulation stable domain of a generator for the dynamic simulator Eurostag.

 # Install
 Just copy the MachineStableDomainSearch.py and the CreateMachineDomain.py in a eurostag simulation directory and import it with python.
 Several inputs are required that will be listed below.
 It has been tested on Windows 7